Structural Backbone

 - Queries the Code Graph for their definition sites and usages.

 The Code Graph is not a static artifact.
-It is the backbone of a living Knowledge Pipeline that keeps learning about your code — turning raw text into navigable knowledge your AI can actually reason over.
+It's the structural foundation for a 15-stage Graph Enrichment pipeline that layers in meaning, module relationships, and architectural summaries — turning raw structure into navigable knowledge your AI can actually reason over.